What is Ethereum And Smart Contracts?

 You can even code a smart contract for another smart contract.

-Contract can’t be altered once it is executed.
+The contract can’t be altered once it is executed.

 Ether tokens are paid to the miners who give their computational power to run these contracts.